singhhitendra337/linux_the_final_boss/Day_02/notes_and_exercises.md

 Share your VM desktop pic with #LinuxFinalBoss!
 Tag @Sagar.Utekar.

 ## Next Steps
-Day 3: Files & folders.
+Proceed to [Day 3: Linux Folder Structure & File Types](../Day_03/notes_and_exercises.md) to explore the Linux filesystem.